Vehicle Registration

 Vehicle Title

-The certificate of title for a vehicle (also known as a car title or pink slip) is a legal form establishing a person or business as the legal owner of a vehicle.
+The certificate of title for a vehicle (also known as a car title or pink slip) is a legal form establishing a person or business as the legal owner.
 Vehicle titles in the US are commonly issued by the department of motor vehicles (DMV).
-This agency is usually under the Secretary of State, the Department of Transportation or the Department of Revenue.
+This agency is usually under the Secretary of State, the Department of Transportation, or the Department of Revenue.

 Each state has its own distinct process for the Certificate of Title.
 The rules or requirements for filling out the title during a vehicle transaction in one state may not apply in another state.